 The Financial Strategy (Strategy) is Council's long-term financial plan that is underpinned by a series of policies, plans, risk responses and associated financial stability and sustainability targets to measure performance.
-The Strategy establishes the financial framework under which sound and sustainable financial decisions can be made and is reviewed annually with the inclusion of a Long-Term Financial Forecast (LTFF) in accordance with section 171 of the Local Government Regulation 2012 (Regulation).
+The Strategy establishes the financial framework under which sound and sustainable financial decisions can be made.
+It is reviewed annually with the inclusion of a Long-Term Financial Forecast (LTFF) in accordance with section 171 of the Local Government Regulation 2012 (Regulation).
 The LTFF is included in Council's annual budget, as required by section 169(2)(a) of the Regulation.

-A key component of the Strategy is the Long-Term Financial Forecast.
-The LTFF is Council's ten year financial forecast which is underpinned by a long-term financial model and includes income, expenditure, cash flow projections, assets, liabilities and community equity.
+A key component of the Strategy is the LTFF.
+The LTFF is Council's ten-year financial forecast which is underpinned by a long-term financial model and includes income, expenditure, cash flow projections, assets, liabilities and community equity.
 Council refers to this model when considering financial decisions, for example new borrowings, long-term operational projections as well as capital expenditure forecasts.
 The LTFF is revised following formal budget reviews, government announcements that will impact on Council and also in conjunction with the annual budget development process.

-Council's Financial Strategy and Long-Term Financial Forecast are elements within our broader Financial Management System that includes the:
+The Strategy and LTFF are elements within our broader Financial Management System that includes the: